“I just did a Summoning Charm. You know—Accio. And . . . they zoomed out of Dumbledore’s study window right into the girls’ dormitory.”

 -- Hermione Granger on borrowing Horcrux books from Dumbledore's Office (DH6)

-Causes an object to fly to the caster, even over quite some distance; the target object is said to have been Summoned.
+The Summoning Charm causes an object to fly to the caster, even over quite some distance; the target object is said to have been Summoned.
 It would seem that the caster must know at least the general location of the object Summoned.

 History and Notes